recvfrom/clamav-faq/manual/Installation_Mac_guide-ClamAV_0.99.2+.md

 ### Packages needed for installation:

-Below are the steps for installing ClamAV from source Mac OS X systems.
+Below are the steps for installing ClamAV from source on MacOS X systems.
 ```
 Required Packages:
 ```
 - Zlib and zlib-devel packages
 - Openssl version 0.9.8 or higher and libssl-devel packages
-- GCC compiler suite. (tested with 2.9x, 3.x and 4.x series)
+- XCode command line tools.
+(GCC or Clang compiler suite.
+Tested with 2.9x, 3.x and 4.x series)

 If you are compiling with higher optimization levels than the default one (-O2 for gcc), be aware that there have been reports of misoptimizations.
 The